How to Handle Complaints and Bad Reviews from Lash Clients

 Did you know that clients are more likely to leave a review of a negative experience than a positive one?
 Even one bad review can tarnish your rank on Google for weeks.
-Before, during, and after the lash styling process, be sure to make your client feel special and attended to.
+After, during, and before the lash services, be sure to make your client feel special and attended to.
 Offer them tea or snacks as they wait, continually check in on the client throughout the process, and be sure to say a pleasant goodbye.

 By doing so, not only will clients be less likely to complain in the first place, they will also be more inclined to work with you through their problems.
 If they know their stylist is on their side from the beginning, they’ll see the issue as something to be solved as a team, rather than a fight between dueling parties.

-Most people want to be listened to and if you can provide that for them, you can just about guarantee loyalty.
+Most people want to be listened to.
+If you can provide that for your clients during the entire lash service instead of only during the initial consultation, you can just about guarantee loyalty.
 Next time a client comes to you with a problem, try to remove your ego from the situation and truly listen to them.
 After you have fully heard your client, take action!

 Be A Problem Solver